yunyinghua/LLM-evaluate/README.md

 # LLM-evaluate

-A script for benchmarking large language models.
+A script for benchmarking vision language models.
 Just plug in your API key and base URL, install the dependencies, and run evaluations against any dataset.

 ## Start